xbach/docs/trezor-apps/copay.rst

 Sending payment from shared wallet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sending payment from shared wallet requires cooperation of other copayers.
 When Alice decides to send company bitcoins, she goes to Send tab, enters recipient address and amount.
-When she confirms to Send the transactions, Trezor Connect dialog will appear and let Alice to connect her TREZOR, authenticate with PIN, check and confirm the transaction on TREZOR's display.
+When she confirms to Send the transactions, TREZOR Connect dialog will appear and let Alice to connect her TREZOR, authenticate with PIN, check and confirm the transaction on TREZOR's display.

 .. image:: images/copay08.png